gnk-softworks/narvik/README.md

 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 ## Introduction
-Narvik is a server side authentication library offering a simple API for managing sessions, independent of your chosen database setup.
-Built with TypeScript and released under the CC0 license, it provides flexibility and simplicity in handling authentication workflows.
+Narvik is a server side authentication library that abstracts away the complexity of managing sessions using an API that's easy to use, understand, and extend.
+It works independent of your chosen database setup, is built with TypeScript and released under the CC0 license.

 Although developed from scratch, Narvik draws inspiration from version 3 of the Lucia authentication library (https://lucia-auth.com), incorporating several ideas and tools developed by @PilcrowOnPaper.